AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 **Expected output**

 The GUI displays the specified group's updated details with the specified person's attendance marked for the specified week.
+See [show-group-details](#showing-group-details-show-group-details) for a similar example of the expected output.

 #### Unmarking the attendance of a person: `unmark-attendance`